 Previously, Paul served as Accenture's Group Chief Executive – Technology, where he led all aspects of Accenture's Technology business.
 In this role, he led the formation of Accenture Cloud First to help clients across every industry accelerate their digital transformation and realize greater value at speed and scale by rapidly becoming “cloud first” businesses.
 He oversaw the launch of the Accenture Metaverse Continuum business group, which focuses market-leading capabilities in customer experience, digital commerce, extended reality, blockchain, digital twins, artificial intelligence and computer vision to help clients design, execute and accelerate their metaverse journeys.
 Most recently, he helped lay the groundwork for Accenture’s $3 billion investment in its Data & AI practice to help clients rapidly and responsibly advance and use AI, including Generative AI, to achieve greater growth, efficiency and resilience.

 Paul is a passionate advocate for gender equality in the workplace and STEM-related inclusion and diversity initiatives.
 For more than six years, he has been a member of the board of directors of Girls Who Code, an organization that seeks to support and increase the number of women in computer science careers.

 Paul serves on the board of directors of Avanade, the leading provider of Microsoft technology services.
 He also serves on the boards of the Computer History Museum and the Computer Science and Engineering program at the University of Michigan.

-In 2023, Paul received the prestigious St. Patrick’s Day Science Medal for Industry from Science Foundation Ireland.
+In 2023, Paul received the prestigious St. Patrick’s Day Science Medal for Industry from Science Foundation Ireland as well as a nomination to Thinkers50, a ranking of the world’s most influential management thinkers.
 He also accepted the FASPE Award for Ethical Leadership in 2019 for his work in applying ethical principles to the development and use of artificial intelligence technologies.